Planning Permission Palaver

 Bexley Council's Fence

 Negative Impact!
 The above suggestions from Bexley Council's Highways' department, significantly negatively impact what we would actually like to do.
-It means we're expected to do some significant compromising, wasting garden space (which will become dead space), sacrificing on storage space, and sacrificing on security.
-Plus, the overall finish won't be as neat and tidy.
-At present, it also looks like there may possibly still be no privacy from the road, due to wall height restrictions.
+It means we're expected to do some significant compromising, wasting garden space (which will become dead space), sacrificing on storage space, sacrificing on security and sacrificing on privacy.
+Plus, the overall finish won't be as neat and tidy and it looks looks like they don't want us to have privacy from the road, due to wall height restrictions.
 It also means building two lots of wall or fence, as with our idea, the garage was the boundary wall, meaning we only needed to build it once!
 A much better idea for us!

 That Is The Question!
 Our garden isn't massive, and if the neighbours are happy with our plans, it would nice to be able to make the best of it.
 The question is, should we have to give up our garden space and compromise on storage space, security and privacy, to pander to Bexley Council's hypocrisy and nonsense, for a blocked back alley that nobody actually drives down, in a quiet dead-end street with just 22 houses and my back garden.
 Especially when, in the real world this kind of problem exists everywhere, in much busier places.
 Also, can we find alternative solutions?